 English as an Additional Language Service (EALS)

-The English as an Additional Language Service (EALS) provides support to primary and secondary school pupils (KS1 – KS4) whose first or home language is not English and where this poses a barrier to their education and makes them vulnerable to underachievement.
-The support is provided by EAL teachers and bilingual support officers, who support EAL pupils in the mainstream school settings (primary, secondary and special schools) helping them to improve their English and to achieve their full potential.
+The English as an Additional Language Service (EALS) provides support to primary and secondary school pupils (KS1 – KS4) whose first or home language is not English and where this poses a barrier to their education and makes them vulnerable to underachievement. the suppport is provided by EAL teachers and Bilingual Support Officers (BSOs), who support EAL pupils in the mainstream school settings (primary, secondary and special schools) helping them to improve their English and to achieve their full potential.

 Pre-school and Reception